Zilliqa/dev-portal-old/docs/exchange-getting-started.md

 If you have successfully completed the above steps, you should have a functioning seed node that exposes an RPC API on `localhost:4201`.
 You may further check the logs at `zilliqa-00001-log.txt`.

+The following articles in this series will demonstrate a simple set of functions that can be used as a starting point for exhcange developers to implement their own custom business logic around the Zilliqa blockchain.